 Differential air pressure (DAP) is a patented technology developed by NASA engineer Dr. Robert Whalen.
 Initially, Dr. Whalen was tasked with finding a way for astronauts to run and keep in shape while in outer space.

 Eventually, Dr. Whalen arrived at DAP, a pressurized bubble of sorts that held astronauts down on a treadmill using the principles of differential pressure.
 It was this patented technology on which the first Anti-Gravity Treadmill prototype, launched in 2005, was based.

 “Differential air pressure (DAP) is a pressurized, variable lifting force used to decrease the impact of gravitational forces and body weight during walking, running, or exercise.
 DAP is frequently used in various physical therapy applications for safely training and rehabilitating patients.”

 How AlterG® Integrates DAP for PT and Athletic Conditioning

 Rather than help astronauts exercise, though, the Anti-Gravity Treadmill uses DAP to help humans defy gravity here on earth.
-AlterG® Anti-Gravity Treadmills integrate DAP, allowing PTs to make incremental adjustments to variables like incline, body weight, and speed.
+The AlterG® Anti-Gravity Treadmill integrates DAP, allowing PTs to make incremental adjustments to variables like incline, body weight, and speed.